dfrey483/Python-Basics/Arrays/readme.md

 Python Array [13 exercises with solution]
-[An editor is available at the bottom of the page to write and execute the scripts.]

 Python array module defines an object type which can compactly represent an array of basic values: characters, integers, floating point numbers.
 Arrays are sequence types and behave very much like lists, except that the type of objects stored in them is constrained.

 1. Write a Python program to create an array of 5 integers and display the array items.
 Access individual element through indexes.
-Go to the editor
-Click me to see the sample solution

 2. Write a Python program to append a new item to the end of the array.
-Go to the editor Click me to see the sample solution

 3. Write a Python program to reverse the order of the items in the array.
 Go to the editor Click me to see the sample solution